philelson/pico-w-smartish-mouse-trap/README.md

 # Debugging

-Data is logged to the terminal to provide debugging Assuming mosquite MQTT the below will allow you to monitor incoming data changes (one for each temp and humidity topic)
+Data is logged to the terminal to provide debugging.
+Assuming mosquite MQTT the below will allow you to monitor incoming data changes

 ```bash
 mosquitto_sub -h {host} -t "{topic}" -u {username} -P {password}